New York DWI Lawyer

 How Are You Charged with a DWI?

 Refusal to take the chemical test can result in punishment.
-For example, your license can be suspended for one to two and a half years or even permanently revoked depending on whether it’s your first, second or third offense.
+For example, your license can be suspended for one to two and a half years, or even permanently revoked depending on whether it’s your first, second, or third offense.
 The police will confiscate your driver’s license and provide you with a temporary driving permit paper that expires on the court appearance date.
-An Ignition Interlock Device (IID) will also be installed in your vehicle as a condition of probation or conditional discharge.
+An ignition interlock device (IID) will also be installed in your vehicle as a condition of probation or conditional discharge.

 Penalties for DWI Crimes in New York

-Penalties for DWI charges depend on your age, the substance impairing you and the number of times you’ve committed the offense.
+Penalties for DWI charges depend on your age, the substance impairing you, and the number of times you’ve committed the offense.
 In all states, a first-offense DWI is considered a misdemeanor.
-If charged, you may be ordered to pay a mandatory fine of $500 to $1,000, serve up to six months or one year of jail time and have your driver’s license revoked for at least six months.
+If charged, you may be ordered to pay a mandatory fine of $500 to $1,000, serve up to six months or one year of jail time, and have your driver’s license revoked for at least six months.
 No matter if you are a first, second, or third time DWI offender, you will be required to pay a driver responsibility assessment of $250 a year for three years.
 Additionally, you will have to install and maintain a functioning ignition interlock device on the vehicle you operate during the term of probation or conditional discharge.

 A second-time DWI offense within 10 years is classified as a felony.
-If charged, you may be ordered to pay a mandatory fine of $1,000 to $5,000, serve at least a four year jail term and have your driver’s license revoked for at least one year.
+If charged, you may be ordered to pay a mandatory fine of $1,000 to $5,000, serve at least a four-year jail term, and have your driver’s license revoked for at least one year.
 A third-offense DWI is also classified as a felony.
-If charged, you may be ordered to pay a mandatory fine of $2,000 to $10,000, serve at least seven years of jail time and lose your license for at least one year.
+If charged, you may be ordered to pay a mandatory fine of $2,000 to $10,000, serve at least seven years of jail time, and lose your license for at least one year.

 DWI Attorney in New York and New Jersey